-Standards and evaluation criteria will be utilized to annually measure performance and efficiency of routes, and Contractor performance.
+Standards and evaluation criteria will be utilized to annually measure performance and efficiency of services, and Contractor performance for each service area.
 Annually, this criterion is reported to ICTC and other State and Federal agencies.
 For the purposes of this agreement, the following criteria will be negotiated and established:

-Passengers Per Day, Passengers Per Hour, Cost Per Passenger, Subsidy Per Passenger, Passengers Per Mile, Cost Per Hour, Cost per Mile, Fulltime Employee Equivalent per Vehicle Service Hour and Farebox Ratio
+Passengers Per Day, Passengers Per Hour, Cost Per Passenger, Subsidy Per Passenger, Passenger Per Mile, Cost Per Hour, Cost per Mile, Fulltime Equivalent Employee per Vehicle Service Hour and Farebox